The US Navy was looking for a new oxygen system for their new class of Seawolf, SSGN and Ohio class submarines.

 A defense contractor working with the US Navy for over 50 years ran into what seemed like an impossible roadblock when tasked with designing Electrolytic Oxygen Generators that decompose water molecules into hydrogen and oxygen gases providing oxygen for crew life-support and operation sustainability.

-The contractor turned to Enginasion for assistance knowing their reputation for success and creative approach to problem solving.
+The contractor turned to Enginasion for engineering assistance knowing their reputation for success and creative approach to problem solving.
 They asked Enginasion to design a smaller, more user-friendly, and cost-effective system controller for a Low Pressure Electrolyzer (LPE) that would benefit the US Navy’s submarine fleet.

 The controller designed by Enginasion included full automation of GUI prompts for required operator actions, built-in diagnostics, data & trend analysis and software interlocks, the elimination of over 12,000 parts reducing costs, and a reduction in operation noise.